stranth/Atmos-Sulfur/README.md

 ###
 - Reagents will have triple points which will not yet be used for anything but clamping minimum temperatures, this will affect the temperature of spawned gasses.
 ###
+###
+## Major Plans
+I am looking to break the knees of how atmospherics is calculated currently.

 <!--